 Maybe you should give him the gift of time together?
 Instead of a book he’s already read or a shirt that doesn’t fit, plan an experience you can share together.
 Think about what your dad might like to do or see and make it happen.
 If he loves baseball, take him to Fenway.
 Fine wines – find a tasting and spend an evening sipping and spitting together.
 Wannabe chef – sign the two of you up for a cooking class.
 History buff – walk the Freedom Trail with him.
 You see, it’s not so hard.

 Happy Father’s Day and bon appétit!

-1 tablespoon brown sugar
+2 tablespoons brown sugar

-Sea salt and freshly ground pepper to taste
+Kosher salt and freshly ground black pepper to taste

-1/2 cup or to taste extra virgin olive oil
+1-2 tablespoons extra virgin olive oil

 Prepare a charcoal or gas grill; the fire should be medium hot.

 Remove the steaks from the marinade and shake off any excess.
 Place the steaks on the grill and cook for 2-3 minutes per side for rare and 4-5 minutes per side for medium rare.
 Transfer to a cutting board, let the beef rest for 5-10 minutes and then cut across the grain in thin slices.